 It’s easy to start a membership site with an awesome membership plugin like MemberPress.
 You’d create one with even more confidence if you had a handy list of membership statistics to show you what’s happening in the membership economy today.

+There are several types of membership websites used across the internet.
 In this post, we’ve compiled statistics based on three common and popular types of memberships:

 - Learning Management Systems

 It’s very likely that you’re a small business or an individual looking for ways to make recurring income, and not a large corporate entity.
 Which is why we’re looking at statistics around learning, associations, and subscription sites that anyone can create.

 The insights here can help you focus on the right marketing strategies for your business and help you understand what to expect in your industry’s future.

 People and businesses use Learning Management Systems (LMS) to create and host their educational content.
 It’s essential to use the right platform, like MemberPress Courses, so you can offer features that support learning.

 Let’s start by looking at the market for LMS platforms.

 - According to Markets and Markets, the LMS market size is expected to grow to USD 22.4 billion by 2023.

 - North America accounts for the largest market size using LMS platforms.

 - The highest source of revenue is projected to come from North America, followed by Europe.
 These markets use LMS systems the most due to the high adoption rate of technology and the availability of internet infrastructure.
 (Research and Markets)